The widow of US singer Chris Cornell is suing his doctor, accusing him of overprescribing drugs that ultimately led to his death in 2017.

 Dr Koblin has so far made no public comments on the issue.

-Cornell was the lead vocalist of Soundgarden band.
+Cornell was the lead vocalist of Soundgarden.
 He died aged 52.

 What about Mrs Cornell's legal case?